S-AA-D/Pro_Scheduler/README.md

 # Pro_Scheduler
-An automated bot for booking an exam date for medical students
+An automated bot for looking for  an exam date for medical students